Sceptre-Sec/MyDFIR-Microsoft-SOC-Challenge/Defender-XDR-MultiStage-Attack/README.md

 ## How did the attacker get into Jenny's machine?

-I needed to check how the attacker actually got in so I went into **Entra ID** and looked at the sign in logs for Jenny.
+I needed to check how the attacker actually got in so I went into Entra ID and looked at the sign in logs for Jenny.

 There was a bunch of failed signins coming from an IP in London — someone trying to guess her password over and over.
 A few minutes later there was a successful sign in from a completely different IP address.
 It got worse.
 Straight after that, there was another successful logon from the United States.
 That’s obviously impossible travel.

 ![Incidents Screenshot](Images/Sign-In-Logs.PNG)

-Now that I knew the attacker had logged on successfully with Jenny’s real credentials, the next question was basically: **how did they get her password in the first place?**
+Now that I knew the attacker had logged on successfully with Jenny’s real credentials but how did they get her password in the first place?**

 As phishing is a common way for attackers to harvest credentials I wanted to have a look at Jenny Smiths email.